 #2 issue is none of those sweet kale salad ingredients are organic or at lest non GMO project verified.
 At least one, come on!
 A bunch of organic kale at the grocery store is $2.50, wholesale my guess is probably 2 – 3 times less.
 Organic pumpkin seeds are cheap too.
 Then those cranberries coated in more sugar and GMO oil.
 No, this is not a good salad to buy.

-I decided to see how hard it is to put a Clean Eating version of Sweet Kale Salad Recipe together.
+I decided to see how hard it is to put a healthy version of Sweet Kale Salad Recipe together.
 Well, about 10 minutes, from scratch, all organic and truly healthy!

 I have used 1/5th of those organic cranberries and pumpkin seeds for the salad and paid $8 for both in total.
 The rest my kids will happily snack on.
 I didn’t add brussels sprouts because I do not love them and cleaning/shaving process that much, neither I am in love with endive.
 But you can add them.
-I sampled the poppyseed dressing (literally licked a tiny drop of it) at someone’s house and it wasn’t hard at all to recreate at home.
+I sampled the poppyseed dressing (literally licked a tiny drop of it) at someone’s house and it wasn’t hard at all to recreate at home (another version of my healthy poppy seed dressing).
 This salad came out delicious!!!